Governor (United States): History

 In colonial North America, governors were chosen in a variety of ways, depending on how the colony was organized.
 In the crown colonies of Great Britain, France, and Spain, the governor was chosen by the ruling monarch of the colonizing power, or his designees; in British colonies, the Board of Trade was often the primary decision maker.
 Colonies based on a corporate charter, such as the Connecticut Colony and the Massachusetts Bay Colony, elected their own governors based on rules spelled out in the charter or other colonial legislation.
 In proprietary colonies, such as the Province of Carolina before it became a crown colony (and was divided into North and South), governors were chosen by the Lords Proprietor who controlled the colony.
 In the early years of the American Revolutionary War, eleven of the Thirteen Colonies evicted (with varying levels of violence) royal and proprietary governors.
 The other two colonies (Connecticut and Rhode Island) had corporate charters; Connecticut Governor Jonathan Trumbull was governor before and during the war period, while in Rhode Island, Governor Joseph Wanton was removed from office in 1775 for failing to support the rebel war effort.

-Before achieving statehood, many of the 50 states were territories or parts of territories.
+Before achieving statehood, many of the 37 states, after the initial 13, were Territories of the United States or parts of territories.
 Administered by the federal government, they had governors who were appointed by the president and confirmed by the Senate rather than elected by the resident population.
 Election of territorial governors began in Puerto Rico in 1948.
 The last appointed territorial governor, Hyrum Rex Lee in American Samoa, left office in 1978.

 Demographics

 Party

-As of January 2023, there are 26 states with a Republican governor and 24 states with a Democratic governor.
+As of July 2025, there are 27 states with a Republican governor and 23 states with a Democratic governor.
 Four Democrats (including the Mayor of the District of Columbia), one Independent, and one New Progressive also occupy territorial governorships or mayorships.
 No independent and other third parties currently hold a state governorship.

 Tenure

 For each term, governors serve four years in office.
 The exceptions are Vermont and New Hampshire where tenures are two years long.

-The longest-serving current governor is Jay Inslee of Washington, who was re-elected to his third term in 2020.
+The longest-serving current governor is Greg Abbott of Texas, who was re-elected to his third term in 2022 and seeking re-election to a fourth term in 2026.

 The longest-serving governor of all time was Terry Branstad of Iowa, who was elected to his sixth (non-consecutive) term in 2014.
 Governor Branstad resigned on May 24, 2017, to become the United States Ambassador to China.
 He held the title of Governor of Iowa for 22 years.
 On December 14, 2015, he became the longest-serving governor in US history, breaking the record held by George Clinton of New York, who served 21 years from 1777 to 1795 and from 1801 to 1804.

-In the majority of the states and territories, term limit laws cap a governor's tenure.
+In the majority of states and territories, term limit laws officially cap a governor's tenure.